 - Instructions, Policies & Procedures for Graduate Students

 - Doctoral Degree Requirements

 - The Theory component is catered for specifically by 512-513 and the Theory Exam.

 - The Methods component is satisfied by 502-504-536-570-571.

 - The Applied component is based on methods covered in 502-504-536-570-571 and 528 Applied Statistics Capstone.

 - The Computing component is catered for by 534.

 The course is being run through Professional and Continuing Education.
-Starting Autumn 2020 the instructional fees are $970 per credit for non-resident and $550 for resident, with a minimum of 49 credits being required.
+For 2022-2023 the instructional fees are $990 per credit (proposed) for non−residents and $550 per credit fees for Washington state residents, with a minimum of 49 credits being required.
 This cost does not include additional fees or the cost of textbooks and materials.

-Departmental aid is available, with preference given to United States and, in particular, Washington State, residents.
+Departmental aid is available, with preference given to the United States and, in particular, Washington State, residents.

 We will provide students with a letter of recognition describing the sequence taken by the student.
 The specializations available may vary from year to year.
 They are: